RAID Levels | Advanced Techniques for Data Storage - Qiling

 When to use:

-The most commonly used and secure RAID level is RAID 5, which uses striping to distribute data over different disks and parity to reconstruct missing data by using information from other disks.
+RAID 5 is the most commonly used and secure RAID level, distributing data over different disks using striping and reconstructing missing data through parity, which utilizes information from other disks.

 The number of disks required: at least 3 disks.